charlin2/linuxportfolio/README.md

 - Site to input completed problems and highlight problems a week later

 This php site allows the user to input the title, link, and difficulty of a problem.
 Once a week has passed, the site will highlight questions that need to be revisited.
-I had ChatGPT help with highlighting problems a week later and all of the styling.
+The initial version was very barebones and ugly, so I had ChatGPT help with all of the styling and creating the HTML table.
+I also had wanted to see if ChatGPT could seamlessly add in the remove button into my code, so that was also added in a later revision.

 ##### LeetCode Tracker
 ~~~php